sleepymorph/SAIL/README.md

 ---

 So, lets get into the details.
-First of all, lets talk about see here the most, to be exact - the user input devices.
+First of all, lets talk about what you see here the most, to be exact - the user input devices.

 The most valuable thing you can see here is probably the big [encoder](https://www.lcsc.com/product-detail/C160841.html).
 The encoder is pretty cool, its being used widely, especially at the automotive solutions.